 And it's always good to see that our friends Kim Jong Il and Sarah Palin haven't lost their steam yet.
 Dropping from #5 to #10, I think we can guarantee they'll be gone next year.

 Once again we end our top ten with another political satire piece that just reinforces again that there's always a market in funny.
 In fact four of our Top 10 are satire.
 Now some people still love some of the more artful stuff I do, and the business things, but one should never overlook that crass and sophomoric pretty much sell.
 This year the National Enquirer was nominated for a Pulitzer Prize and the Huffington Post is working hard to make sure they never get one.
 I think the Wild Wild East Dailies still has a pretty good shot.

 Who loves me baby:

 Our final category today involves quality - the quality of readers that come, come back and spend real quality time.
-In our first chart today we look at "Return Visitors".
+In our first chart we look at "Return Visitors" again.
 These are people who visit regularly.
-Some of them may get WWED from a feed - we have around 70 feed subscribers - and others just check in manually from time to time.
+And look at that - the same as last year we hover at around 10% - but that's 10% of a pie that's 50% larger than it was last year, so good growth, even if it doesn't look it from the chart.
+Our feed subscribers are up to 200 from 70 and we like that.
 If you haven't subscribed yet, I urge you to do so.
-That way you get em' as I write em' and can just preview a headline and decide if you want to read the whole thing.
-According to stats from both Google Analytics and Statcounter about 10% of the crowd are return readers and based on unique readers (not just page impressions) of more than 16,000 that adds up to 1600 regulars.
+According to stats from both Google Analytics and Statcounter, if 10% of the crowd are return readers based on unique visitors (not just page impressions) of 20,000 that's 2000 regulars - up from last years 1600.

 For more on blogs, blogging and bloggers, check here: